malin84/transportation_networks_of_china/README.md

 3. `lat`: the latitude of the pixel.
 4. `pos_x`: the $x$ index in the 12669-by-8829 raster map.
 5. `pos_y`: the $y$ index in the 12669-by-8829 raster map.
-6. `index`: the index number of the pixel in the 12669-by-8829.
+6. `index`: the index number of the pixel in the 12669-by-8829 raster map.
 The index number is the output of the following MATLAB function:
    ```
    index=sub2ind([8829 12669],pos_y,pos_x)
    ```